-Without levy payments a Strata Scheme wouldn't be able to pay those running costs resulting in a slowly deteriorating complex and a subsequent drop in the market value of every property in the scheme.
+Without sufficient levy payments a Strata Scheme wouldn't be able to pay those running costs resulting in a slowly deteriorating complex and a subsequent drop in the market value of every property in the scheme.
 Just as a car needs regular servicing and maintenance to remain trouble-free, a Strata Scheme also requires on-going 'maintenance and attention' to many of the parts that makeup the complex.......

-It's interesting to note that the amount of money sitting in a scheme's bank account can be a good indicator of what type of future will be faced by scheme's lot owners.
+It's interesting to note that the amount of money sitting in a scheme's bank account usually can be a decent indicator of what type of future will be faced by scheme's lot owners.
 If an examination of the account shows that available funding is sufficient to meet anticipated ongoing running, repair and maintenance costs (plus some in reserve for emergencies) then all is well and good.
 However, if the account is low on funds or, worse still, empty then the future may be a bleak one.

 There are three types of Strata Levies:

 The Administrative Fund, under the control of the Owners Corporation, is used to pay for all the 'day-to-day' and 'regular' expenses of a Strata Scheme and is funded by the quarterly levies.